Clarifai/docs/docs/clarifai-basics/quick-start/your-first-visual-search-app.md

 Finally, click the **Upload inputs** button at the bottom of the pop-up window to complete uploading your images.

-## Step 5: Search for similar faces
+## Step 5: Search for Similar Faces

 Your uploaded images will appear on the Inputs-Manager page.